coderanger/rackspace_devex_jobs/README.md

 end-to-end experience for developers, technologists, and all customers, the best experience it can be.

+Take a look at the repository for open jobs; they're in markdown, so you know we're ok people.

 We specialize in community outreach, documentation, client tools and SDKs.
 We are on the front lines, engaging with our developers and helping them build modern cloud applications, setting technical strategy for content, tools,